 - Submerge the pouch in the water, weighted to keep submerged, heat for 30 minutes after the temp returns to 185°F/85°C

-- If you used unsalted butter, optionally reserve the milk solids & water.
-Then heat them in a shallow pan to drive off the last of the moisture, and allow them to brown a bit.
-Use them for various uses like dressing vegetables, mixed into mashed potatoes or rice, or kneading into bread dough.
-Mixed back into butterfat they take on an amazing flavor profile and consistency, though it lowers the smoke point.
-If you started with salted butter, once the water is driven out the milk solids would be so insanely salty they are probably not practical for any use.
+- ONLY If you used unsalted butter, optionally reserve the milk solids & water.
+You can heat them in a shallow pan first to drive off the last of the water, then continuing to allow the milk solids to brown a bit.
+They have various uses like dressing vegetables, mixed into mashed potatoes or rice, or kneading into bread dough.
+Mixed back into the butterfat they take on an amazing flavor profile and consistency, though it lowers the smoke point.
+If you used salted butter, once the water is driven out the milk solids they are so insanely salty they are not practical to use.

-- Pop the butterfat out of the bowl, discarding any liquid, and dabbing the bottom dry with a paper towel.
+- Pop the butterfat out of the bowl, discard any residual liquid, and dab the bottom dry with a paper towel.

 - Heat the butterfat in a pan to around 225°F to drive out any residual water.
 There will some visible bubbling when it first comes up to temp.
 Stir occasionally.
 After a while the bubbles will stop, indicating the water is all gone and you're done.

 - After it cools a bit, but while still over 150°F, pour into sterile mason jars.
-If you're going to keep them refrigerated clear jars are fine, but use tinted if you plan on leaving them on the counter.
+If you're going to keep them refrigerated clear jars are fine, but use tinted if you plan on leaving them on the counter exposed to light.

 - For freezing, alternatively you may prefer to pour it into something that holds about the amount you are looking to keep on your countertop.
 Chill, pop out, vacuum seal and freeze.

-- Shelf life is 6 months in the dark (cupboard, pantry, or even on your kitchen counter if you use a darkened jar).
-A year or more in the fridge, but it doesn't scoop as well.
+- Shelf life is 6 months in the dark (cupboard, pantry, or even on your kitchen counter sealed in a darkened jar).
+A year or more in the fridge, but it's a pain to scoop when cold.
 Years in the freezer — preferably vacuum sealed.
+Oxygen degrades all fats, so be sure it is stored nicely sealed.

 Share this Recipe